scipp/scipp/doc/type-erased-prototype.md

     However, this case is quite rare and should therefore not be a show stopper.
     Currently the only example we are aware of is masking in `SpectrumInfo`, which currently masks all associated detectors.

+- Monitors can be stored as (a set of) separate variable(s) instead of the current mechanism linking to a separate workspace.

 ## Example

 A typical `Dataset`, equivalent to one of our current workspaces could contain the following variables and dimensions: